devanshsadhotra/ZellerReactNativeGraphQLTask/README.md

 ## Introduction

-Provide a detailed introduction to your project.
-Explain its purpose, goals, and the problem it solves.
-Share any relevant background information to give users context.
+This app fetches the list of continents and countries.
+This app also features search, which will search through countries or continents, whatever chosen.
+After clicking on a particular country or continent you will see more details about the country
 ## Features

 List and describe the key features of your project.
 This section helps users understand what your project can do.

 - **Feature 1:** This app fetches the list of continents and countries.
-- **Feature 2:** This app also features search, which will search through countires or continenets , whatever choosen.
+- **Feature 2:** This app also features search, which will search through countries or continents, whatever chosen.
-- **Feature 3:** After clicking on particular country or continenet you will see more details about the country .
+- **Feature 3:** After clicking on a particular country or continent you will see more details about the country .

 ## Getting Started